 Dense rainforest meets the ocean and fine sandy beaches fringe the Great Barrier Reef World Heritage Area.
 Make your way over the intricate stippled patterns created by sand bubbler crabs, and search tidal rock pools for sea creatures.
 Agile wallabies gather on the beach to search for food at sunrise and sundown.
 Grab your camera!
 This is a truly iconic Australian experience that you shouldn’t miss.

-The Yuibera Aboriginal people were a part of this country for thousands of years before explorer James Cook named Cape Hillsborough in 1770.
-Visit The Diversity boardwalk and Yuibera plant trail to fully appreciate the Yuibera’s connection to this country, and their traditional way of life.
+The Yuibera Aboriginal people lived in this country for many thousands of years before explorer James Cook named Cape Hillsborough in 1770.
+Visit The Diversity boardwalk and Yuibera plant trail to understand the Yuibera people’s connection to this country, and their traditional way of life.